jeevakalaiselvam/docker-cicd-multicontainer-react-fibonacci/README.md

 # Multi Container Application

-This is a simple multi container application with React, Node, Express, Redis and Postgres using Docker.
+This is a simple multi container application with React, Node, Express, Redis, Nginx and Postgres using Docker.
 The applicatio uses React as Front end and Node Express as back end.
 The application takes in user input and stores the data in Postgres, Uses Redis to cache the already visited values.